codidact/.github/CODE_OF_CONDUCT.md

 Always be constructive, especially when giving feedback.
 Always presume that others are acting with good intent.

-If you see anything that appears to be a violation of this Code, flag or otherwise report it.
-We take reports seriously, and although we may not be able to follow up
-with you, we will take any necessary action.
+If you see anything that appears to be a violation of this Code, flag it or email us at info@codidact.org.
+We take reports seriously, and although we may not be able to follow up with you, we will take any necessary action.
 We'll keep your identity private.